research note

 The pipeline ran clean.
 The places I had to back myself off a wrong claim were both in the analysis layer.

 Cooperation almost ate embodiment.
 The composite embodiment score correlates r = -0.54 with confession at the response level.
 That sounded clean until I sat with what it could mean.
-If the linguistic markers I called “embodied” are just the words people use when they cooperate, then the score and the choice are two measurements of the same thing dressed differently, and the result of the paper collapses to “prompts that ask about values cause cooperation,” which is not a finding.
+If the linguistic markers I called “embodied” are just the words people use when they cooperate, then the score and the choice are two measurements of the same thing dressed differently, and the paper collapses to “prompts that ask about values cause cooperation,” which isn’t a finding.

 The fix was a construct-validity check: split responses at the median embodiment score and cross with decision.
 If embodiment is cooperation, the off-diagonal cells (high-embodiment defectors and low-embodiment cooperators) should be empty.
 They were not.
 26.2% of the 31,638 responses fell off-diagonal: 8.4% embodied defectors, 17.8% observer cooperators.
 The two constructs share 29% of variance, leaving 71% unshared.
 That is what made the embodiment score a separable construct rather than a relabeling of the choice column.
 If I had not run that check, I would have published a result that was structurally circular.